Colorado Adventure Tours

 Included: Rafting, meals and campsite

-The Trip: Spend two days challenging Class II, III, IV and V rapids in the Upper Animas River Canyon between Durango and Silverton in the stunningly scenic Weminuche Wilderness.
+The Trip: The Upper Animas Whitewater Adventure by Mild to Wild Rafting & Jeep Trails Tours features two days of challenging Class II, III, IV and V rapids in the Upper Animas River Canyon between Durango and Silverton in the stunningly scenic Weminuche Wilderness.
 As a bonus, your mode of transport in and out of the canyon is none other than the historical Durango & Silverton Narrow Gauge Railroad.

 Level: Thrill seekers